T-Rays Fernandina Beach: Prime Burger Station

 The specials of the day read like a higher-end restaurant rather than a burger joint: fried fish, chicken dumplings, fried shrimp, fried chicken and meatloaf.
-While T-Ray’s offers a few beers, you can also order wine, a mimosa or Bloody Mary.
+While T-Rays Fernandina Beach’s offers a few beers, you can also order wine, a mimosa or Bloody Mary.
 Aside from the burgers, guests rave about the large shrimp, which make an appearance in a gorgeous salad, alongside homemade corn nuggets.

 Though some of the menu items get fancy, the burgers stay simple.
 There aren’t 15 gourmet varieties here.
 It’s either a quarter pound or half a pound.
 The Big T Burgers, made of a half-pound of fresh ground chuck and a spice mixture — “People want to know my secret, but I’ll never tell them,” owner T-Ray Mullis said — are handmade and grilled to order and served on toasted buns with fresh veggie toppings.

 “That’s one of the things that makes a good burger — a vine-ripe tomato,” Mullis said.

 One lady told us she comes here every Saturday, “just like going to church,” to get her burger fix.

 “We’re not your typical restaurant,” Mullis said.
 “Everything nowadays is so cookie-cutter.
 We do things the old-fashioned way.”

 Knowing that, no one seems to mind waiting 15 to 20 minutes for their order to be carried to the table.